 If you plan to stay in Portugal for a short time, you can consider Airbnb as an option.
 Most people in Portugal book Airbnb for their stay.
 In these accommodations, you can cook if you want to, and you will find more space.
 Also, you can find tables to work remotely.
 Some of them provide desks and chairs as well.
 Note that you should book the place in advance in the high season between May and October.
 Otherwise, you may not find a place suitable for your needs.
 Also, it is better to check the cancellation policies in case you need to change your plan later.

-Alternatively, you may consider co-living spaces as an option.
+Alternatively, you may consider coliving spaces as an option.
 They are like hostels for digital nomads and freelancers.
-In these co-living spaces, you live and work together with other people like you.
-They may be a bit expensive, but they are an opportunity to expand your network through meeting new people.
+In these coliving spaces, you live and work together with other people like you.
+They may be a bit expensive, but they are an opportunity to expand your network by meeting new people.

 More common options are hotels and hostels.
 As long as they provide the necessary equipment for work, you can choose them as well.

-Co-working spaces are basically offices you’re paying to use.
+Coworking spaces are basically shared offices you’re paying to use.
 You can reserve them daily, weekly, or monthly.
 There are various co-working spaces especially in Lisbon, Porto, and Algarve areas.
 They offer quite comfortable working places, and some of them include drinks and fresh fruit included in the price.
 Alternatively, there are lots of cafés that will provide you with free Wifi access and a desk to work from.